 - Clean affected part before use.
 Make sure to dry well.

-- Do not put on the face, underarms, or the groin area unless told to do so by the doctor.
+- Do not put on your child’s face, underarms, or the groin area unless told to do so by the doctor.

 - Put on a missed dose as soon as you think about it.